 With destinations like the River Tummel in Scotland, Tryweryn River in Wales and River Derwent in England; there’s no need to pay for flights abroad with this extreme sport.
 The UK is filled with waterways and sailing is obviously a huge part of British history.
 But did you know that the first rubber river raft was invented nearly 200 years ago by US soldiers?

-Benefits of rafting for families
+Benefits of rafting for families who love extreme adventure sports

 - Helps boost communication, as your family must speak clearly to each other to navigate the boat.